RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 #### How will you use sensors during testing?

-During testing, we will validate individual sensor outputs using ROS2 tools like rqt_plot and ros2 topic echo.
+During testing, the team will validate individual sensor outputs using ROS2 tools like rqt_plot and ros2 topic echo.
 This methodical approach ensures each sensor is correctly calibrated and operating within expected parameters.
-Our testing protocol includes:
+The testing protocol includes:

 - **Sensor Isolation Tests**: Verifying each sensor's accuracy and reliability independently.
 - **Calibration Verification**: Ensuring sensors maintain accuracy across varying conditions.